 Lewis Hamilton is established as the leading Formula One driver of his generation and one of the all-time greats.
 He's taken numerous wins and Championships.

-By 2020 he was a six-time World Champion (the second most of all time) with 88 individual race victories.
-His career total points score of 3563 (as of August 2020) is a record, as are his pole positions.
-In May 2021 he passed 100 pole positions – the second most of all time is 68 (more here).
-His 156 podium finishes and his three grand slams in a season are records too.
+By 2023 he was a seven-time World Champion (the joint most of all time) with 103 individual race victories.
+His career total points score of 4443.5 (as of April 2023) is a record, as are his pole positions.
+In May 2021 he passed 100 pole positions – the second most of all time was 68 (more here).
+His 192 podium finishes and his three grand slams in a season are records too.
 He has the record points score for a season with 413.

 Lewis has also become a household name and has been credited with broadening the sport’s appeal, partly due to his environmental and social activism.

 He was the first black driver in Formula One and has received racist abuse though all stages of his career.
 He has spoken out against this.

 Starting to race at a young age, Lewis won the British Karting Championships aged 10, and at age 15 was World Number One.
 He remains the youngest to ever achieve this.

 By 1998 (aged 13) he was signed by McLaren and the team’s partners Mercedes-Benz to become part of their Young Driver Support Programme.